Women's European Volleyball Championship: History

-The first tournament was held in 1949 with participation of seven national teams.
+Seven teams participated in the first tournament, held in 1949.
 It was dominated by teams from Eastern Europe, who at that times were strongest teams not only at the European continent but also in the whole world.
 The teams from Eastern Europe dominated at the tournament for next four and half decades.
 The first European title was won by Soviet Union, who also won two next editions – in 1950 and 1951.
 At all three tournaments the Soviet team demonstrated overwhelming advantage – they not only won all matches, but also didn't lose any single set.
 This achievement was repeated by Soviet Union at the first Women's World Championship which was held in 1952 in Moscow.

 In 1955, Czechoslovakia broke Soviet dominance and won European gold after 3–2 victory over a Soviet Union in a decisive match at the tournament.
 However, Soviet team returned at first positions after victory at the 1956 World Championship next year.
 At the next 1958 European Championship which was held in Czechoslovakia, Soviet Union took revenge and returned European title after 3–2 victories over host team and Poland who captured silver and bronze medals respectively.

 The victory in 1958 marked the beginning of the era of dominance of the Soviet Union which lasted for more than two decades.
 From 1958 to 1979, Soviet team didn't lose any tournament by winning 7 European titles in a row.
 At the next European Championship which was held in 1963, Soviet Union defended own title after difficult 3–2 victory over a Poland in a decisive match of the final round.
 But at next two European tournaments – in 1967 and 1971 – Soviet team demonstrated overwhelming advantage not losing any single set in all matches.
 European Championships held in 1975 and 1977 were also won relatively easy as all matches ended with either 3–0 or 3–1 victories.
 However, at the 1979 European Championship, Soviet Union faced with serious resistance from opponents.
 In preliminary round, Soviet Union lost 2–3 to Poland.
 It was only second defeat of the Soviet team at the European Championships and also their first defeat within 24 years.
 It, however, affected little at outcome of the tournament as Polish team was eliminated after preliminary round while Soviet team won gold medals after difficult 3–2 victories over a Romania and Bulgaria in the final round.
 During these two decades, Soviet Union was not only dominant power in Europe but also world volleyball superpower by winning two Olympic titles (1968, 1972), two World Championships (1960, 1970) and first edition of the Women's World Cup held in 1973.